yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 -----

 begindiv(intro)

 en: <%= tldr %> The word undecidability can have different meaning.
-I give here some each science related.
+en: I give here some each science related.
 en:
 en: - _Undecidability_: due to measure errors
 en: - _Hope_: small measure error implies small calculus error.
-en: - But: _Undecidability_ with big error from small measure error
+en: - _But_: Undecidability with big error from small measure error
 en: - _Hope_: error remain controllable given a final mesure error, retrive the maximal measure error authorized
-en: - Also false hope: _Undecidability_ width discontinuities
+en: - Also false hope: Undecidability width _discontinuities_
-en: - Hope: _Undecidability_ is due to error, but without any measure error, all is decidable
+en: - _Hope_: Undecidability is due to error, but without any measure error, all is decidable
-en: - Yet another false hope: _Undecidability_ without any measure error
+en: - Yet another false hope: Undecidability without any measure error
 en:
 en: Is the situation so bad we cannot truly believe anything?
 en: A theorem in learning theory (in my thesis) prove that under some reasonable conditions, we could learn many true things.
-But at no moment we can be absolutely sure this is _the_ truth.
+en: But at no moment we can be absolutely sure this is _the_ truth.
 en: But as far as I can see, we cannot do better than that.
 fr: <%= tlal %> Le terme "indécidabilité" a été utilisé pour désigner différentes choses.
-Je donnes quelques un de ces sens (orienté science) ici.
+fr: Je donnes quelques un de ces sens (orienté science) ici.
 fr: Ainsi qu'un piste philosophique sur ce qu'on peut espérer de mieux.
 fr:
-fr: - _Undecidability_: due to measure errors
-fr: - _Hope_: small measure error implies small calculus error.
-fr: - But: _Undecidability_ with big error from small measure error
-fr: - _Hope_: error remain controllable given a final mesure error, retrive the maximal measure error authorized
-fr: - Also false hope: _Undecidability_ width discontinuities
-fr: - Hope: _Undecidability_ is due to error, but without any measure error, all is decidable
-fr: - Yet another false hope: _Undecidability_ without any measure error
 fr:
 fr: Est-ce le maximum